Mid-D-Man/mid-engine/docs/platform-optimization.md

 ### AVX / AVX-512 policy

-AVX requires runtime detection (`is_x86_feature_detected!("avx")`).
 The 2010 MacBook Pro does not have AVX.
-AVX optimizations are permitted only if:
+AVX optimizations require:

-1. The fallback path (SSE2 or scalar) is present and tested.
+1. A fallback path (SSE2 or scalar) is present and tested.
-2. The AVX path is gated behind a `--features avx` Cargo feature flag.
+2. Gated behind `--features avx` Cargo feature flag.
-3. CI continues to pass on `ubuntu-latest` without the feature flag.
+3. CI passes without the feature flag.

-### ARM / iOS

-All iOS builds use `staticlib` only (App Store rule).
-Tier 2 ARM NEON paths are permitted under the same rules as x86_64 SSE2 but require a separate benchmark on an actual ARM device before merging.

 ---